VladimirMarkelov/ttdl/README.md

 - `ttdl list --due today..` - show all todos that are due today or any day after today
 - `ttdl list --due today..tomorrow` - show todos that are due only today or tomorrow
 - `ttdl list --due tomorrow..today` - the same as above
-- `ttdl list --completed -1w.. -a` - show todos that were done withing the last 7 days(a week from today)
+- `ttdl list --completed -1w.. -a` - show todos that were done within the last 7 days(a week from today)
 - `ttdl list --completed -first.. -a` - show todos that were done this month(or the previous month if today is the 1st)
 - `ttdl list --due -first..last -a` - show todos that are due this month(including overdue ones); in corner cases(today is the 1st or the last day of month) it shows todos for 2 months range instead of a month range
 - `ttdl list --created -mon..` - show todos that were created this week(or the previous week if today is Monday)